|

 It's just a matter of spreading it out through the day, so I'm never

 hungry and never have low blood sugar."
+It didn't come

 without sacrifices.
 Nelson has a friend who sends him a pound cake